- Why Advising

-In the current model, when a student declares a major they are assigned a faculty advisor to provide them with advisement in the major.
+When students declare a major, they are assigned a faculty advisor for advisement in the major.
 The student remains connected, however, with their OAA advisor as a general advisee.
-In this dual role, OAA advisors maintain a caseload of undeclared and declared student advisees.
+In this dual role, OAA advisors maintain a caseload of undeclared and declared students.

 In their role as a general advisor, the OAA advisors will always refer students to their major advisor for registration clearance and for educational planning in their major.

 Faculty advisors may find it helpful to know that the OAA advisors complement the faculty advisor’s role by providing their caseload students (declared and undeclared) with the following forms of guidance and assistance: